1974–75 FC Basel season: Swiss Cup and League Cup

-In the 50th Swiss Cup tournament Basel played the round of 32 on 21 September 1974 away against Chiasso in the Stadio Comunale and in the round 16 away against Zürich in the Letzigrund.
+In the 50th Swiss Cup tournament Basel played the round of 32 on 21 September 1974 away against Chiasso in the Stadio Comunale and in the round of 16 away against Zürich in the Letzigrund.
 The quarter-finals were two legged fixtures.
 Basel played the first leg on 30 October 1974 away in Stade de la Fontenette and the return leg on 3 November 1974 in the St. Jakob Stadium against Étoile Carouge.
-Both games ended with a 2–1 victory and so Basel qualified 4–2 on aggregate for the next round.
-The semi-finals were played in March against Chênois and was also a two legged fixture.
-In the first leg, played in Stade des Trois-Chêne, Basel achieved a 4–1 victory and the second leg ended with a 2–1 victory.
+Both games ended with a 2–1 victory, and so Basel qualified 4–2 on aggregate for the next round.
+The semi-finals were played in March against Chênois and were also a two legged fixture.
+In the first leg, played in Stade des Trois-Chêne, Basel achieved a 4–1 victory, and the second leg ended with a 2–1 victory.
 The final was played on 31 March 1975 in the Wankdorf Stadium in Bern against Winterthur.
 Otto Demarmels scored the opening goal for Basel, E. Meyer equalised and so the game went into extra time.
 Walter Balmer scored the winning goal for Basel after 115 minutes.
-Basel were Swiss Cup winners for the fifth time in the club's history.
+Basel was a Swiss Cup winner for the fifth time in the club's history.

 The Swiss League Cup ended for Basel in the semi-final as they were beaten 1–3 at home against Grasshopper Club.
 They had beaten Young Boys in the round of 32, Luzern in the round of 16, and Aarau in the quarter-final.
-Basel were not qualified to play European matches, but they played in the Coppa delle Alpi and won the group stage and thus reached the final, only to lose 1–2 against BSC Young Boys.
+Basel was not qualified to play European matches, but they played in the Coppa delle Alpi and won the group stage and thus reached the final, only to lose 1–2 against BSC Young Boys.

 Coppa delle Alpi

-In the Cup of the Alps Basel were drawn into group B. The first match was played at home against French team Olympique Lyonnais.
-The match was drawn 1–1 on 13 July 1974, Fritz Wirth equalised for Basel soon after half time after Ildo Maneiro had put the French team ahead shortly before the break.
-On 20 July the second round was played and Basel travelled to France to play against Nîmes Olympique.
+In the Cup of the Alps Basel was drawn into group B. The first match was played at home against the French team Olympique Lyonnais.
+The match was drawn 1–1 on 13 July 1974; Fritz Wirth equalised for Basel soon after halftime after Ildo Maneiro had put the French team ahead shortly before the break.
+On 20 July the second round was played, and Basel travelled to France to play against Nîmes Olympique.
 Basel won 4–2 thanks to a hat-trick from Eigil Nielsen and a goal from Ottmar Hitzfeld.
 Matchday three was on 23 July in Lyon and Basel won the return game against Olympique Lyonnais 3–1, thanks to goals from Jörg Stohler, Walter Balmer and Roland Schönenberger.
 Despite the fact that FCB lost the return game against Nîmes Olympique they were group winners and advanced to the final.
 The final was played on 30 July in the St. Jakob Stadium against Young Boys, but this ended with a 1–2 defeat.